vanheeringen-lab/gimmemotifs/docs/reference.rst

    sequences will be used for validation (enrichment, ROC curves etc.).
    If you have a large set of sequences (ie. most ChIP-seq peak sets), this is fine.
 However, if your set is smaller, it might be worthwile to increase this prediction fraction.
+The number of sequences that is used is also influenced by the ``abs_max`` parameter in the configuration file.
+   Regardless of the ``-f`` parameter, the total number of sequences used for motif prediction will never exceed the number specified by ``abs_max``.

 -  ``-w`` or ``–width``

    This is the width of the sequences used for motif prediction.
 Smaller sequences will result in a faster analysis, but you are of course limited by the accuracy of your data.
 For the tested ChIP-seq data sets 200 performs fine.
+If this parameter is set to ``0``, the original size of the regions in the input file will be used.

 -  ``-e`` or ``–enrichment``